Ernest Goes to Camp: Plot

 Ernest and the Second Chancers storm onto the construction site and demand to see the boss.
 Krader is not present, but the foreman, Bronk is.
 Ernest tries to fight him, but Bronk brutally beats him up.
-The Second Chancers give up on Ernest and storm away.
+The Second Chancers give up on Ernest and leave him.
 Later, Nurse St. Cloud overhears the kids demeaning Ernest's effort, so she reveals to them that Ernest is the only person who has defended them.
 They resolve to find him and apologize.
-They then form a plan to stop Krader and his construction crew.
+From there, the group forms a plan to stop Krader and his construction crew.

 Krader is prepared to demolish Kikakee, and while the regular staff and campers are sent home, Ernest and the Second Chancers openly attack the construction site to stall for time.
-They are joined by Chief St. Cloud, chefs Jake and Eddie, along with Pennington and Brooks, putting aside their rivalry.
+They are joined by Chief St. Cloud, chefs Jake and Eddie, along with Pennington and Brooks, putting aside their rivalries.
 The group improvises some explosive weapons.
 Chief St. Cloud arrives to bless the fighters, although Nurse St. Cloud begs them not to go through with it.
 The assault quickly cripples the construction site's equipment.
 However, Bronk escapes in a bulldozer and destroys several camp buildings.
-The group stops him with Ernest's motorized maintenance cart filled with explosives, Ernest then knocks out Bronk.
+The group stops him with Ernest's motorized maintenance cart filled with explosives.
+Ernest then knocks out Bronk.

 Krader arrives on the scene with his lawyer, and then targets Ernest with his hunting rifle.
-Echoing Kikakee's ancient testimonial pow wow, Ernest faces down Krader and apparently passes the test as Krader takes three shots at him, missing every time.
+Echoing Kikakee's ancient initiation pow wow, Ernest faces down Krader, and apparently passes the test as Krader takes three shots at him, missing every time.
 Ernest then plugs Krader's rifle with his finger and laughs in his face, signaling Krader's defeat.
 As Krader retreats, Nurse St. Cloud returns with a restraining order against the demolition.

-Kamp Kikakee is once again operational, with all the campers and a full staff on site, plus, the last chance kids get to stay at camp.
+Kamp Kikakee is once again operational, with all the campers and a full staff on site, with the last-chance kids getting to stay at camp.
 Nurse St. Cloud thanks Ernest for all he has done and reveals that Krader was ultimately arrested for fraud.
 Ernest is now a full-fledged counselor and also continues to perform his regular duties.
-As Ernest tries to rebuild the Kamp Kikakee sign, he ultimately falls and then the sign falls on him.
+As Ernest tries to rebuild the Kamp Kikakee sign, he accidentally falls and then the sign falls on him.